fhrazib/coding-exercises/notes/complexity-analysis.md

 	- drop the lower order terms from the expression
 	- drop the multiplying constants from the expression
 	- pick the higher order while your code has multiple fragments of different complexity
 	- pick the higher order from if/else/switch branches

-### Determine the complexity - short way | exercises